apache/openwhisk-external-resources/README.md

 ## Articles

 *Articles, tutorials and blogs on building serverless applications using OpenWhisk.*
+- [OpenWhisk and The Serverless Framework](https://medium.com/openwhisk/openwhisk-and-the-serverless-framework-b05ce569137a#.n1lyyw17v) - Build serverless apps with OpenWhisk and The Serverless Framework.
 - [Uncovering the magic: How serverless platforms really work!](https://medium.com/openwhisk/uncovering-the-magic-how-serverless-platforms-really-work-3cb127b05f71) - A step by step guide through the inner guts of OpenWhisk.
 - [What makes serverless architectures so attractive?](https://developer.ibm.com/opentech/2016/09/06/what-makes-serverless-attractive/) - Serverless is the hottest trend in cloud this year, and for good reason.
 - [OpenWhisk Planner Bot](https://developer.ibm.com/open/2016/05/13/openwhisk-planner-bot/) - Plan your conference schedule with a serverless recommendation bot